Nooman-LabSTICC/nooman-openpiton/README.md

   *  Ex.1: ```openpiton 2 1 -run prod_cons -debug```
 *  **-V**: Uses Verilator to compile and simulate the many-core
 *  **-Q**: Uses QuestaSim (by default) to compile and simulate the many-core
+*  **openpiton-debugger**: you can use the command **openpiton-debugger** *<plath_of_file_plaform.cfg>* to open just the ManyGUI tool in a previous simulated testcase.
+As argument, this command requires the path to the platform.cfg file.
+This file can be found at *build/debug/plataform.cfg*.
+Usually after simulating a testcase we will copy the *build/debug/* directory to a safe place in order to store the simulation data usefull to debugging.
+This command is usefully to debug this standalone testcase using the ManyGUI.
 ---------------

 ## Running an example
 * Go to $PITON_ROOT/build: